bartossh/AlGo/README.md

 5. [Merge](https://github.com/bartossh/AlGo/blob/main/mergesort/mergesort.go) - merge sort is a divide and conquer sort algorithm with time complexity average of O(n log n)
 6. [Shell](https://github.com/bartossh/AlGo/blob/main/shellsort/shellsort.go) - shell sort algorithm will sort values that are far apart from each other rather than adjacent, worst time complexity is O(n log^2 n), worst is O(n log n)
 7. [Quick](https://github.com/bartossh/AlGo/blob/main/quicksort/quicksort.go) - quick sort algorithm is a divide and conquer sort algorithm with time complexity average of O(n\log n)
+8. [V8XorShift128](https://github.com/bartossh/AlGo/blob/main/v8XorShift128/v8XorShift128.go) - chrome v8 random function xor shift 128

 ### Math

 1. [BabyStepGiantStep](https://github.com/bartossh/AlGo/blob/main/babystepgiantstep/babystepgiantstep.go) - small step big step algorithm solves discrete logarithm problem of a^x = b (mod n) , with respect to gcd(a, n) == 1 with time complexity of O(sqrt(n))
 2. [ExtendedEuclidean](https://github.com/bartossh/AlGo/blob/main/extendedeuclidean/extendedeuclidean.go) - in arithmetic and computer programming, the extended Euclidean algorithm is an extension to the Euclidean algorithm, and computes, in addition to the greatest common divisor (gcd) of integers a and b, also the coefficients of Bézout's identity, which are integers x and y such that
+3. [Josephus Problem](https://github.com/bartossh/AlGo/blob/main/josephusproblem/josephusproblem.go) - Flavius Josephus, a Jewish-Roman historian from the first century, tells the story like this: A company of 40 soldiers, along with Josephus himself, were trapped in a cave by Roman soldiers during the Siege of Yodfat in 67 A.D.
+The Jewish soldiers chose to die rather, than surrender, so they devised a system to kill off each other until only one person remained.
+(That last person would be the only one required to die by their own hand.)
+All 41 people stood in a circle.
+The first soldier killed the man to his left, the next surviving soldier killed the man to his left, and so on.
+Josephus was among the last two men standing, "whether we must say it happened so by chance, or whether by the providence of God," and he convinced the other survivor to surrender rather than die.
+The solution is: number of people minus  the biggest power of 2 less then number of people times two plus one: f(N) = 2L + 1 where N =2^M + L and 0 <= L < 2^M)

 ### Dynamic Programming